 - a longer amount of time passing between attacks

-- symptoms related to sensory problems, such as tingling, vision loss, or numbness
+- symptoms related to exclusively to sensory problems, like tingling, vision loss, or numbness

-- neurological exams that appear almost normal five years after diagnosis
+- neurological exams that are almost normal 5 years after diagnosis

 MS isn’t a fatal condition in most cases, and most people with MS have a close-to-normal life expectancy.
 But since the disease varies so much from person to person, it can be difficult for doctors to predict whether their condition will worsen or improve.

 Another way of evaluating the prognosis for MS is to examine how disabilities resulting from the condition’s symptoms may affect people.